A referee's primary role is enforcing the laws of soccer with full authority and leadership throughout the course of a match.

 Ensures that any player bleeding leaves the field of play.
 The player may only re-enter on receiving a signal from the referee, who must be satisfied that the bleeding has stopped and there is no blood on the player's equipment.

-If the referee has decided to caution or send off a player who is injured and has to leave the field of play for treatment, the card must be shown before the player leaves.
+If the referee has decided to caution or send off a player who gets injured and has to leave the field of play for treatment, the card must be shown before the player leaves.

 Football Referee Rules: Outside Interference

-The floodlights are inadequate.
+The floodlights prove to be inadequate.

 A spectator blows a whistle which interferes with play - play is stopped and restarted with a dropped ball.

-An extra ball, other object or animal enters the field of play during the match, the referee must:
+An extra ball, other object, or animal enters the field of play during the match, the referee must: